djdays/djdays.github.io/hospital-management-system/project-flow.md

 ```

-In our case the path function's second arg is ```python views.home_view```.
+In our case the path function's second arg is ```views.home_view```.
 So django will load the corresponding function as homepage.

 For other webpages, the first arg in path fucntion will serve the required route and will call the views function in the second arg.